If you are looking for a few practical tips for your engagement photos, you are in the right place.

 Are you using your engagement photos as a way to “try out” your wedding photographer?

-If you are already know your photographer and their style, and if you will not be using these photos for save-the-dates, you can take your engagement photos anytime you like.
+If you already know your photographer and their style and will not be using these photos for save-the-dates, you can take your engagement photos anytime you like.